-For example, go easy on the cheese and load up on veggies.
-That way, you're getting less saturated fat and lots of good fiber and low-calorie produce to bulk up the pizza and tame your appetite.
+For example, you can make a pizza much more nutritious by going easy on the cheese and loading up on veggies.
+That way, you're getting less saturated fat and more fiber while bulking up the dish with produce, which will help tame your appetite.

-"I personally like topping a pizza with fresh zucchini and cherry tomatoes in the summer or sun-dried tomatoes, roasted red pepper and basil for a more Italian flare," says Rizzo.
-"You can also use whole-wheat pizza dough to get more fiber and protein in your pizza," she adds, which will keep you fuller longer.
+"I personally like topping a pizza with fresh zucchini and cherry tomatoes in the summer or sun-dried tomatoes, roasted red pepper and basil for a more Italian flare," Rizzo says.
+"You can also use whole-wheat pizza dough to get more fiber and protein," which can help prolong feelings of fullness.

-You'll also want to be wary of servings: "Try to stick to one or two slices.
-If you feel like you need more than that, pair your pizza with a side salad or side of roasted veggies," she adds.
+You'll also want to be wary of servings with your DIY pie: "Try to stick to one or two slices.
+If you feel like you need more than that, pair your pizza with a side salad or roasted veggies," Rizzo says.

-With these tips in mind, here are a few delicious pizza recipes that you can make for a healthy meal at home.
+With these tips in mind, here are a few delicious homemade pizza recipes to try this weekend.